History of Andre Agassi in Timeline

 Andre Agassi

-Andre Agassi, a former American professional tennis player, achieved the world No. 1 ranking for 101 weeks and secured the year-end No. 1 title in 1999.
-His impressive career includes 60 ATP Tour-level singles titles, highlighted by eight major wins, granting him a career Grand Slam.
-Agassi also earned an Olympic gold medal, won the 1990 ATP Tour World Championships, claimed 17 Masters titles, and contributed to three victorious United States Davis Cup teams.
-He is among the few men to achieve a career Grand Slam in singles and a career Golden Slam in singles during the Open Era.
+Andre Agassi, a former American professional tennis player, achieved the world No. 1 ranking for 101 weeks, finishing as the year-end No. 1 in 1999.
+He secured 60 ATP Tour-level singles titles, highlighted by eight major championships, thus completing a Career Grand Slam.
+Additionally, Agassi earned an Olympic gold medal, won the 1990 ATP Tour World Championships, claimed 17 Masters titles, and contributed to three victorious United States Davis Cup teams (1990, 1992, 1995).
+He stands as one of only eight men to achieve a Career Grand Slam in singles and among three to complete a Career Golden Slam in singles.

 1959: Parents' Marriage

-In 1959, Andre Agassi's parents, Emmanuel "Mike" Agassi and Elizabeth "Betty" Agassi, married after dating for two months and moved from Chicago to Las Vegas.
+In 1959, Andre Agassi's parents, Emmanuel "Mike" Agassi and Elizabeth "Betty" Agassi, married after dating for two months.

 On April 29, 1970, Andre Kirk Agassi was born.
-He is an American former professional tennis player.
+He later became a world No. 1 ranked professional tennis player.

 Others born on this day/year